cmu-phil/tetrad-manual-rtd/docs/algorithms/cdnod.md

-# Cdnod — Causal Discovery from Nonstationary / Distribution-Shifted Data
+# CD-NOD — Causal Discovery from Nonstationary / Distribution-Shifted Data

 **Type:** Constraint-based, distribution-shift aware
 **Output:** CPDAG over observed variables plus a continuous change-index C

-`Cdnod` is a PC-style causal discovery algorithm for data with **nonstationarity or distribution shifts**.
+`CD-NOD` is a PC-style causal discovery algorithm for data with **nonstationarity or distribution shifts**.
 It assumes you have a **continuous change-index variable C** (for example time, domain index, or an ordering of environments) and uses this, together with conditional independence tests, to learn a **CPDAG** over the measured variables and C. This Tetrad implementation is a translation of the **CD-NOD** idea (Zhang et al.) and of the corresponding implementation in the `causal-learn` project, adapted to the PC/FAS + Meek rules framework.

 ---